 Public sector equality duty

 The new public sector equality duty in the Equality Act 2010 came into force in April 2011.
 The duty places an obligation on public authorities (including NHS boards) to take action to:

 - foster good relations between different groups.

-Read Essential guide to the public sector equality duty by the Equality Human Rights Commission Scotland.
+Read Essential guide to the public sector equality duty (external link) by the Equality Human Rights Commission Scotland.
 This guide provides an overview of the requirements of the public sector equality duty.

 The specific duties include:

 - A duty to report progress on mainstreaming the equality duty.
 Read Mainstreaming the equality duty by Equality Human Rights Commission Scotland.

 - A duty to publish equality outcomes and report progress.